dexter-zone/dexter_core/contracts/stable_5pool/README.md

     pub next_amp: u64,
     // This is the timestamp when the current pool amplification should be `next_amp` pub next_amp_time: u64,
+    /// The greatest precision of assets in the pool pub greatest_precision: u8,
 }
 ```